KU Eye Residency Program

-At the core of our values is providing patients the highest quality eye care within a compassionate atmosphere.
+Our core value is providing our patients the highest quality eye care within a compassionate atmosphere.
 We benefit from a large cross-sectional referral base in Missouri, Nebraska and Oklahoma, as well as all of Kansas.
 These patients often present with complex problems.
 This diverse population offers residents a vast resource from which to learn, research and grow.
 It is the goal of KU Eye that these unique experiences, and the knowledge gained from them, lead to more treatment options and improved vision care.

 In an environment encouraging intellectual curiosity and exchange of ideas, residents participate in monthly grand rounds and clinical conferences, both on site and at the University of Kansas Hospital and at Children's Mercy Hospital.
 Clinical staff passionate about their specialty gives regularly scheduled lectures augmented by weekly morning reports, and monthly fluorescein angiography, cornea, and neuro-ophthalmology case conferences.
 Pathology lectures are held within in the department twice a month, reviewing case, microscopic slides and specific gross tissue samples.
 Three times a year, residents and faculty assemble for communication competency dinners and discussion at the home of the Program Director.
 Patient Safety Conferences are held quarterly with residents and faculty discussing specific difficult cases.
 Sub-specialty Journal Club is held every other month with each resident critically reviewing and discussing a selected article published in a major ophthalmic journal.

 Each resident is enrolled in the American Academy of Ophthalmology's basic science self-study course, with self-instruction supplemented by weekly study sessions involving all residents.
 Acquisition of technical and surgical skills is guided by the Skills Transfer Checklist, a programmed course required of all residents.